Pasta Primavera

 Photo by Johnny Miller (Clarkson Potter, 2021)

-I realize the title of this dish is a bit of an oxymoron — the word “primavera” means springtime in Italian.
+The word “primavera” means springtime in Italian.
 But, generally, when we think of pasta primavera, we think of pasta with a chorus of vegetables from any season.
-With roasted tomatoes, corn, and zucchini, this pasta primavera is an ode to summer.
-It is a modern version of the classic pasta primavera made popular in the 1970s by Le Cirque restaurant in New York City that a NYT food columnist called “by far, the most talked-about dish in Manhattan.”
-The dish is rich in flavor so I serve it as a main course, but it also makes a fantastic side to grilled chicken or Italian sausage.
+With roasted tomatoes, corn, and zucchini, this pasta primavera is a true ode to summer.
+It’s a fresh spin on the classic dish that Le Cirque restaurant made famous in the 1970s, once described by a New York Times food columnist as “by far, the most talked-about dish in Manhattan.”
+The dish is rich in flavor so I love serving it as a main course, but it also makes a fantastic side to grilled chicken or Italian sausage.

-What you’ll need To Make Summer Pasta Primavera
+What You’ll Need To Make Pasta Primavera

 ingredients for pasta primavera